intel/vscode-oneapi-analysis-configurator/README.md

-# Intel Profiling Tools Launchers
+# Intel® Profiling Tools Launchers

-This is a plugin for seamless integration with Intel Profiling Tools such as Intel VTune™ Profiler and Intel Advisor.
+This is a plugin for seamless integration with Intel® Profiling Tools such as Intel® VTune™ Profiler and Intel® Advisor.

 Identify performance bottlenecks with advanced sampling and profiling techniques in the Intel® VTune™ Profiler.

-Intel Advisor is a SIMD vectorization optimization and shared memory threading assistance tool for C, C++, C# and Fortran software developers and architects.
+Intel® Advisor is a SIMD vectorization optimization and shared memory threading assistance tool for C, C++, C# and Fortran software developers and architects.

 # Running the project